parblelabs/parble-python/docs/user_guide.rst

 The SDK installs a CLI utility allowing you to upload files straight from a shell.

-You need to define the URL and the API-Key as environments variables beforehand:
+You need to define the URL and the API-Key as environment variables beforehand:

 .. code-block:: console

     export PARBLE_URL="https://api.parble.com/v1/<tenant id>"
     export PARBLE_API_KEY="xxx"
     parble file upload Invoice.pdf

+    # Also here you can optionally specify the inbox id
+    parble file upload Invoice.pdf --inbox-id <your_inbox_id>

 The command will upload the file then wait for the result and outputs the raw json result directly on stdout by default.